Edward Harbord, 3rd Baron Suffield: Life

+Family

-Lord Suffield married firstly Georgiana Vernon, daughter of George Venables-Vernon, 2nd Baron Vernon, in 1809.
-After Lady Suffield's death in September 1824, Lord Suffield married as his second wife Emily Harriet Shirley, daughter of Evelyn Shirley, in 1826.
+Lord Suffield married firstly in 1809 Georgiana Vernon, daughter of George Venables-Vernon, 2nd Baron Vernon, in 1809.
+After Lady Suffield's death in September 1824, Lord Suffield married in 1826 as his second wife Emily Harriet Shirley, daughter of Evelyn Shirley, the grandson of Robert Shirley, 1st Earl Ferrers.

+Before he married, Edward Harbord had three illegitimate children, all given the surname Lambton, by a lady called Mary Ann Goodwin; Caroline (1806-1864) who married James Russell of Aden, Aberdeenshire; Sophia (1808-1810); and Stephen (1809-1851) who emigrated to Australia.
+Mary Ann Goodwin later married George Forbes Leith.

 Lord Suffield died at his London home, Vernon House, Park Place, St James's, in July 1835, aged 53, after a fall from his horse on Constitution Hill on 30 June, and was buried at Gunton, Norfolk.

-He left three children by his first wife Georgiana (d 1824), 22, 19 and 16, and six more all aged under seven, plus another posthumously, by his second wife, Emily Shirley, (m 1826, 26).

-He was succeeded by his son from his first marriage, Edward.
+He was succeeded by his elder son from his first marriage, Edward Harbord, 4th Baron Suffield.

-Lady Suffield died in January 1881.

-Suffield's son, Charles Harbord, 5th Baron Suffield was a close friend of Edward VII, he served as a Lord of the Bedchamber and Lord-in-waiting to the King.
-(The hamlet in Suffield, Alberta, Canada - which is also the location of the British Army Training Unit Suffield (BATUS) - is named after him.
-Another son the Honorable Ralph Harbord, married Elizabeth Pole Schenley, daughter of Edward Wyndham Harrington Schenley.
+Suffield's third son, Charles Harbord, 5th Baron Suffield, was a close friend of Edward VII, he served as a Lord of the Bedchamber and Lord-in-waiting to the King.
+Another son the Honourable Ralph Harbord, married Elizabeth Pole Schenley, daughter of Edward Wyndham Harrington Schenley.
+The hamlet in Suffield, Alberta, Canada – which is also the location of the British Army Training Unit Suffield (BATUS) – is named after him.